z3f1r0/z3f1r0.github.io/_posts/2022-12-01-my-first-post.md

 > #### *As the West wind, sometimes I am like a gentle breeze and sometimes I am like an heavy storm!*

 Hi!
 This is my first post on a blog built with [jekyll TeXt theme](https://github.com/kitian616/jekyll-TeXt-theme) by **kitian616**.
 A very nice, powerful and customizable theme to build personal sites and blogs!
 I suggest it to web passionate to try it.
-I'd like to start writing about my passion in computers and in cybersecurity particularly.
+I'd like to start writing about my passion in cybersecurity.

 ## Where I can start?
 I have to practice with markdown syntax.
 I found a [very useful guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links) and I should  write a lot in order to memorize every special format.
 In this moment I am writing on [https://stackedit.io](https://stackedit.io), a wonderful online editor for markdown.

 ![Alt text](https://raw.githubusercontent.com/z3f1r0/z3f1r0.github.io/master/img/stackedit.png)

+I want to make practice with markdown in order to became faster writing posts.

 ## Basic Markdown Syntax
 <html>